 - Our fifth-year master of science degree program for EAPS majors and majors in relevant other departments at MIT.

-Designed for incoming freshmen during their first year, Terrascope is a learning community focused on project-based learning.
+Designed for incoming first-year students, Terrascope is a learning community focused on project-based learning.
 It is co-directed by EAPS and Civil and Environmental Engineering.

-Incoming freshmen interested in getting acquainted with EAPS faculty and students should consider attending one of the Discover EAPS (DEAPS) field trips that are offered during MIT’s Pre-Orientation program.
+Incoming first-year students interested in getting acquainted with EAPS faculty and students should consider attending one of the Discover EAPS (DEAPS) field trips that are offered during MIT’s Pre-Orientation program.

 Statement on the Role of Diversity